chaos-mesh/website/versioned_docs/version-2.8.4/simulate-block-chaos-on-kubernetes.md

    kubectl apply -f block-latency.yaml
    ```

-You can find the following magic happened:
+After the experiment is created, you can observe the following changes:

-1. The elevator of the volume is changed to `ioem` or `ioem-mq`.
-You can check it through `cat /sys/block/<device>/queue/scheduler`.
+1. The elevator (I/O scheduler) of the block device is changed to `ioem` or `ioem-mq`.
+You can check it by running `cat /sys/block/<device>/queue/scheduler`.
-2. The `ioem` or `ioem-mq` scheduler will receive the latency request and delay the request for the specified time.
+2. The `ioem` or `ioem-mq` scheduler receives the I/O requests and delays them for the specified time.

 The fields in the YAML configuration file are described in the following table: